iainhouston/bradford-abbas.uk/README.md

 Create `vendor/geerlingguy/drupal-vm/examples/prod/bootstrap/vars.yml` per the tutorial creating a new admin account (`webmaster`) on the server with the password recorded in `Vault PW` here on the Mac.

-We should now be able to `ssh webmaster@staging.bradford-abbas.uk` and do superuser things using the password recorded in `Vault PW` here on the Mac.

 Now run the 'init' playbook.

 ```
 ansible-playbook -i vm/staging.inventory vendor/geerlingguy/drupal-vm/examples/prod/bootstrap/init.yml -e "ansible_ssh_user=root"
 ```

+We should now have created `webmaster` and be able to `ssh webmaster@staging.bradford-abbas.uk` and thence `sudo`  things using the password recorded in `Vault PW` here on the Mac.

 Provisioning the staging server
 --------------------------------